• Skip to main content

 • Pelvic Floor & Core

-Waking up at night to pee once, twice, sometimes more — you know how much it affects everything the next day.
+If you wake up at night to pee — once, twice, sometimes more — you know how much it affects everything the next day.

 There’s a specific reason waking up at night to pee gets worse in midlife that most women never hear about — and it goes far beyond how much you drink before bed.